06 Apr 2018 in Club Policies

 We also ask that adults do not speak to children who are not their own regarding behaviour and ask that any issues that arise are addressed to the Childs team coach.

-We have two named Child welfare officers, Sasha Smith and Sharon Hague along with our committee who will deal with any behavior issues.
-Also our Welfare Officers can be spoken to regarding any issues that may develop with either the way in which your own Childs behavior has been managed or regarding the behavior of any other child or adult involved with Curzon Ashton FC.
+We have one named Child welfare officers, Sasha Smith along with our committee who will deal with any behavior issues.
+Also our Welfare Officer can be spoken to regarding any issues that may develop with either the way in which your own Childs behavior has been managed or regarding the behavior of any other child or adult involved with Curzon Ashton FC.

 PLEASE NOTE Any player who receives a caution of any sort from the FA are liable to pay the resulting fine within the allotted time set by the FA.
 Under no circumstances will Curzon Ashton Football Club pay any players fines.